General Permit Information

 - Backflow Preventer Test Report

-- Building (includes roofing, siding, windows, doors, new construction, remodeling, additions, garages, decks, porches, drain tile, retaining walls, sheds and swimming pools)
+- Building (includes roofing, siding, windows, doors, new construction, remodeling, additions, garages, decks, porches, drain tile, retaining walls, sheds and swimming pools) - Also apply for a Certificate of Occupancy using this permit.

 - Commercial Parking Lot